rapPayne/zero-to-react-in-4-days/labs/01-git.md

 1. Edit the README file.
 Resolve the conflict by including some features of both changes.
 1. Git add, commit, and push.

-## Containerize and automate the CI/CD pipeline
+## Automate the CI/CD pipeline
-1. Ola will help us to Dockerize it and deploy it.
+1. Ola will help us to deploy it.

 In all of the following labs, make sure you commit changes to git and push them to your upstream repo.